unionai-oss/pandera/docs/source/extensions.rst

 Registered Custom Checks with the Class-based API
 -------------------------------------------------

-Since registered checks are part of the :class:`~pandera.core.checks.Check` namespace, you can also use custom checks with the :ref:`class-based API<dataframe_models>`:
+Since registered checks are part of the :class:`~pandera.api.checks.Check` namespace, you can also use custom checks with the :ref:`class-based API<dataframe_models>`:

 .. testcode:: extensions